SabinePlay/GithubPlay/README.md

 # GithubPlay

-To play gith Github from different accounts
+To play wwwith Github from different accounts